-The typical floor system consists of a 125mm thick 2-way spanning RC flat slab.
+The typical floor system consists of a 150mm thick 2-way spanning RC flat slab.
 The slab is doubly reinforced at the walls and singly reinforced at all slab midspans.
-The slab is supported by the RC shear walls and RC moment frames.
+The slab is supported by the RC shear walls.
 Gravity load is then transferred from the walls to the foundations.
-Refer to Figure 3-3 for a section of typical wall to slab interface.
+Refer to Figure 3.3 for a section of typical wall to slab interface.